 – Can they help me develop the motivation to succeed and not give up?

-These are some of the questions you should consider when beginning the process of hiring a business coach.
+These are some of the questions you should consider when beginning the process of hiring a business coach or an executive coach.
 They will, after all, be working for you (and not the other way around), and just as with any employee you hire, you should know if they are up to the task.

 While you can search for a business coach on the Internet or in a phone book, you most assuredly shouldn’t hire the first one you come across.
 Ask other business associates if they’ve used the services of a business coach and, if so, what their experiences were like.